moleculerjs/moleculer/README-draft.md

 ```

 ### Clear cache
 When you create a new model in your service, sometimes you have to clear the cache entries.
-For this, there is an internal event what the cacher of broker listens.
+For this purpose there is an internal event which the cacher listens.

 ```js
 {